photopea/UTEX.js/README.md

 # UTEX.js
 A fast, tiny tool for working with compressed textures (DDS etc.).
+It is used in [Photopea.com](//www.Photopea.com).
+Try to open your compressed texture in Photopea to see how it works.
 It can compress and decompress following formats:

 - Decompress: **BC1, BC2, BC3, BC7** (a.k.a.
 DXT1, DXT3, DXT5, DX10) and **ATC** (ATI Texture Compression)
 - Compress: **BC1, BC3** (DXT1, DXT5)